jheidecker/lemmony/README.md

 Pass these flags to the command for more control:

-- `-n` : skip subscribing to communities in the "Pending" state for the user
+- `-n` : skip subscribing to communities in the "Pending" state
-- `-s` : subscribe only. skips the discovery and adding of new lemmyverse communities
+- `-s` : subscribe only. skips the discovery and adding of new communities
-- `-d` : discover only. skips subscribing to any communities for the user
+- `-d` : discover only. skips subscribing to any communities
-- `-r [number]` : if specified, will rate limit requests to LOCAL to this many per second (default: 15)
+- `-r [number]` : will rate limit requests to LOCAL to X per second (default: 15)
-- `-t [number]` : if specified, only discover top X communities **PER INSTANCE** based on active users per day (Lemmy only) (default: 10)
+- `-t [number]` : only discover top X communities **PER INSTANCE** based on active users per day (default: 10) (Lemmy only, does not apply to kbin!)
-- `-k` : if specified, will not discover kbin communities (will still subscribe if they are communities on instance)
+- `-k` : do not include kbin communities in discovery (will still subscribe if they meet conditions to subscribe)
+- `-x` : forgo all other functions and unsubscribe the USER from all communities

 ### Build and Run Manually